pilotmoon/PopClip-Extensions/source/TaskPaper.popclipext/README.md

 ### Acknowledgements

-The JSX script used was [posted](https://support.hogbaysoftware.com/t/basic-script-to-add-selected-text-to-taskpaper-3-inbox/1681) by Jesse Grosjean at the Hog Bay Software forum.
+The JSX script used is based on the one [posted](https://support.hogbaysoftware.com/t/basic-script-to-add-selected-text-to-taskpaper-3-inbox/1681) by Jesse Grosjean at the Hog Bay Software forum.

 ### Requirements